240-861-5050

 Traffic Control Plans in Richmond, Virginia

-Serving Richmond, Henrico County, Chesterfield County, and surrounding jurisdictions.
+City of Richmond, Henrico County, Chesterfield County, Hanover County, and the broader VDOT Richmond District.

 VDOT and Richmond-Area Permit Requirements

-- TCP required whenever work affects travel lanes, shoulders, or pedestrian paths in state ROW
+• TCPs are required whenever work affects travel lanes, shoulders, bike lanes, or pedestrian paths within state right-of-way.

-- Reviewers verify sign placement, taper geometry, buffer distances, and channelizing device spacing
+• Reviewers verify sign placement, taper geometry, buffer distances, and channelizing device spacing against the VDOT WAPM.

-- Multi-phase projects require separate layout sheets for each distinct traffic stage
+• Multi-phase projects require separate layout sheets for each distinct traffic stage and corresponding signage.

-- Work window restrictions vary by corridor classification and must be addressed in the plan notes
+• Corridor-specific work window restrictions and lane rental provisions must be reflected in the plan notes.

 City of Richmond Coordination

-- Limited ROW in urban corridors restricts staging options and equipment placement
+• Limited right-of-way in urban corridors restricts staging options, equipment storage, and device placement.

-- Pedestrian detour routes must maintain ADA-compliant access throughout the work zone
+• Pedestrian detour routes must maintain ADA-compliant access throughout the duration of the work zone.

-- Work near signalized intersections may require coordination with city traffic operations
+• Work within or adjacent to signalized intersections may require coordination with city traffic operations.

-- Temporary no-parking zones and lane shifts must be reflected in permit applications
+• Temporary no-parking zones, bus stop relocations, and lane shifts must be reflected in the permit application.

 Henrico and Chesterfield County Reviews

-Suburban arterial corridors in Henrico and Chesterfield County present their own review considerations, particularly around access management and commuter traffic sensitivity.
-Plans are reviewed for operational impact on adjacent properties and surrounding road network continuity.
+Suburban arterial corridors in Henrico and Chesterfield County are reviewed against access management standards and commuter-traffic sensitivity.
+Plans are evaluated for operational impact on adjacent properties and continuity across the surrounding road network.

-- Arterial work zones require clear accommodation of driveway and business access throughout construction
+• Arterial work zones must accommodate driveway and business access throughout the duration of construction.

-- Corridors serving schools or high-volume commuter routes carry additional sensitivity and review scrutiny
+• Corridors serving schools or high-volume commuter routes carry additional review scrutiny.

-- Phased work plans help demonstrate that traffic impacts are managed incrementally
+• Phased work plans demonstrate that traffic impacts are managed incrementally rather than concurrently.

-- Compliance check and submission packaging — plan set reviewed against VDOT and local standards before submission
+3. Compliance Check Plan set reviewed against VDOT WAPM, Virginia MUTCD Supplement, and local standards before submission.

 Types of Traffic Control Plans We Design in Richmond